 Both times we went we had great experiences, the food was amazing and the staff was attentive.
 We will go back next time we visit Casablanca.

 This restaurant is located off the beaten path.
 Nice atmosphere and service.
 Staff is very friendly and attent.
-We were staying very close so we visited often.
 We arrived late in Casablanca and by the time we got to our apartment we just wanted to pick something quick and close to us.
 We walked over to Bondi and they were closing.
 One of the staff member saw our disappointed faces and let us order food.
 We were so happy…and thankful!
 We ordered the poke bowl and the penne pasta dish to go.
 Both very good and flavourful.
 It is a nice place to enjoy some tea and even work.

 We kept going back for their mint tea and flu fighter tea.
 I haven’t mention this but a MUST try in Morocco is their mint tea.
 Are you wondering what’s in it?
 Well it is green tea with lots of mint and sugar.
 It is a drink very common in Morocco.
 You will see people drinking at all hours of the day.
 They even have a technique to pouring it into the glass.